Secondhand bookshops in Nepal

 Finding a good secondhand book store in Nepal

-Once you’ve found a book the usual thing to do is bargain for for it.
+Once you’ve found a book you like in Nepal the usual thing to do is bargain for for it.
 Don’t worry, it’s less stressful than the usual trinket bargaining.
 If the price says 200rps offer 100rps.
 If it’s a good bookstore you’ll walkout not having paid 200rps.
 Sadly, even this tradition is disappearing as many bookstores are now fixing their prices.
 Easier to buy, but not as memorable.
 Kind of like buying an electronic book I guess.
 An easy process to do, and an easy one to forget.

 The thing is: buying a secondhand book is not just about a purchase.
 It’s about the experience too.